plus3it/watchmaker/docs/findings/el7.md

   .. _Verify and Correct File Permissions with RPM: #verify-and-correct-file-permissions-with-rpm
   .. _Ensure Users Re-Authenticate for Privilege Escalation - sudo NOPASSWD: #ensure-users-re-authenticate-for-privilege-escalation---sudo-nopasswd
   .. _Operating system must display the date and time of the last successful account login upon logon: #operating-system-must-display-the-date-and-time-of-the-last-successful-account-logon-upon-logon
-  .. _Operating system must be configured so that the audit system takes appropriate action when the audit storage volume is full #configure-audit-storage-full-action
+  .. _Operating system must be configured so that the audit system takes appropriate action when the audit storage volume is full: #operating-system-must-be-configured-so-that-the-audit-system-takes-appropriate-action-when-the-audit-storage-volume-is-full